Accommodations & Modifications

 Accommodations do not reduce grade level standards but rather help provide access to the course content.
 They do not alter the amount or complexity of the information taught to the student.
 Accommodations are changes in the program from a way things are typically done so that a student with a disability can have equal opportunity to participate and allow the student to be successful.
 These changes do not substantially or fundamentally lower or alter the standards.

-The purpose of accommodations is to decrease or to eliminate the interference from the disability.
+The purpose of accommodations is to decrease or to eliminate interference from the disability.
 These accommodations would be tied to district and state testing.
-Accommodations must be part of the student's ongoing instructional program and not introduced for the first time during state-required assessments.
+Accommodations must be part of the student's ongoing instructional program and not introduce during state-required assessments.
 When choosing accommodations, they must:

 Changes in the way students demonstrate learning

 Changes in Setting:

 Modifications lower the learning expectations and should only be used if this is the only way for the student to be successful.
 Parents must understand if modifications to grade level standards are being made, their child may be at risk for not meeting graduation requirements.
 When choosing to modify the curriculum be sure to make decisions: